 Exposure to light is the biggest culprit when it comes to aging weed.
 This has been known as far back as 1976, when a study published in the journal Pharmacy and Pharmacology explored what happens to the stability of cannabis under different conditions.
 It concluded that light is the single largest contributor to loss and deterioration of cannabinoids and suggested that “carefully prepared herbal or resin cannabis or extracts are reasonably stable for 1 to 2 years if stored in the dark at room temperature.”

-As time goes by, prolonged exposure to light, heat, and oxygen will gradually convert any remaining THCA into THC.
-At the same time this is occurring, existing THC is being converted into CBN, a cannabinoid known for sedative properties, but not the intense psychoactive properties that THC delivers.
+As time goes by, prolonged exposure to light, heat, and oxygen will gradually convert THCA into THC.
+At the same time this is occurring, existing THC is being converted into CBN, without the intense psychoactive properties that THC delivers.
 And it’s not just THC that’s affected.
 CBDA can transform into CBD with enough exposure and THCV will degrade into CBV.
 During this time, your weed could potentially become less potent.

-In addition to playing a role in the conversion of cannabinoids, oxygen can also oxidize essential terpenes and change the overall aroma of the flower into a grassy, haylike aroma.
+In addition to playing a role in the conversion of cannabinoids, oxygen can also oxidize essential terpenes and change the overall aroma of the flower into a grassy, haylike smell.

 To reduce exposure to oxygen, make sure there aren’t many air pockets in your container.
 Don’t use very large containers to store small quantities of weed.
 If you store your weed in sealed bags, remove as much air as possible before sealing.
 Vacuum sealing is a reliable way to store your marijuana long term, while a handheld vacuum pump is helpful for short-term storage.

 It is inevitable to introduce fresh oxygen into a sealed package once it is open, but you can limit the amount of time that the jar is opened and the amount of times it is opened.

 Extending the Shelf Life of Weed